Evolution strategies

 This looks like SGD, but the gradient is estimated by perturb-and-evaluate rather than backprop.
 The minibatch adds stochasticity exactly the way it does in SGD: it doesn’t “break” the algorithm, but it affects the variance and therefore the batch size / population size you need for stable progress.

-Evolution Strategies at the Hyperscale (Sarkar et al. 2025) pushes this all very far and I’m quite fascinated by it.
+Evolution Strategies at the Hyperscale (Sarkar et al. 2025) pushes this really far, and I’m pretty fascinated by what the authors pulled off.
+More soon.

 Beyer.
 1995.
 Toward a Theory of Evolution Strategies: Self-Adaptation.”
 Evolutionary Computation.